 Distribution of "earnings and profits" attributable to "C" corporation taxable years.
 A REIT cannot have at the end of any taxable year any undistributed earnings and profits ("E&P") that are attributable to a "C" corporation taxable year, which includes all undistributed E&P of Host Marriott's predecessors.
-Accordingly, Host Marriott has until December 31, 1999 to distribute such E&P. In connection with the REIT conversion, Host Marriott declared dividends intended to eliminate the substantial majority, if not all, of such E&P. To the extent, however, that any such E&P remains (the "Acquired Earnings"), Host Marriott is required to distribute such E&P prior to the end of 1999.
-Failure to do so would result in disqualification of Host Marriott as a REIT at least for 1999.
-If Host Marriott should be so disqualified for 1999, subject to the satisfaction by Host Marriott of certain "deficiency dividend" procedures described below in "--Annual Distribution Requirements Applicable to REITs" and assuming that Host Marriott otherwise satisfies the requirements for qualification as a REIT, Host Marriott should qualify as a REIT for 2000 and thereafter.
-Host Marriott believes that the dividends it has already declared will be sufficient to distribute all of the Acquired Earnings as of December 31, 1999.
-However, there are substantial uncertainties relating to both the estimate of the Acquired Earnings, as described below, and the value of noncash consideration that Host Marriott has distributed or will distribute.
-Accordingly, there can be no assurance this requirement will be met.
+Accordingly, Host Marriott had until December 31, 1999 to distribute such E&P. In connection with the REIT conversion, Host Marriott declared dividends intended to eliminate the substantial majority, if not all, of such E&P. To the extent, however, that any such E&P remained (the "Acquired Earnings"), Host Marriott was required to distribute such E&P prior to the end of 1999.
+If Host Marriott failed to do so, Host Marriott would be disqualified as a REIT at least for 1999.
+If Host Marriott should be so disqualified for 1999, subject to the satisfaction by Host Marriott of certain "deficiency dividend" procedures described below in "--Annual distribution requirements applicable to REITs" and assuming that Host Marriott otherwise satisfies the requirements for qualification as a REIT, Host Marriott should qualify as a REIT for 2000 and thereafter.
+Host Marriott believes that the dividends it paid prior to December 31, 1999 were sufficient to distribute all of the Acquired Earnings as of December 31, 1999.
+However, there are substantial uncertainties relating to both the estimate of the Acquired Earnings, as described below, and the value of noncash consideration that Host Marriott distributed.
+Accordingly, there can be no assurance this requirement was met.